 Dampness, rot and infestation

 Repair category 1

-Notes Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+Notes Treated woodworm to roof timbers.
+Damp meter readings were taken where considered appropriate within the property and moisture levels were found to be within an acceptable range.
+We have presumed that those areas not inspected are free of defects.